cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 ```

 :::info
-You can parse `cardano-cli` json outputs with `jq` to have programatic workflows, for example to parse the output of `query utxo` to obtain the first UTXO associated to payment address and use it as input (--tx-in) in `transaction build`:
+You can parse `cardano-cli` JSON outputs with `jq` to create programmatic workflows.
+For example, you can parse the output of `query utxo` to obtain the first UTXO associated with the payment address and use it as input (`--tx-in`) in `transaction build`:

 ```
 cardano-cli babbage transaction build \